francesco-plt/iot-ch/C1/ch1.md

 ## Question 6

-How many clients connected to the public broker  “mosquitto” have specified a will message?
+How many clients connected to the public broker  "mosquitto" have specified a will message?

 ### Answer